 Most of the media you encounter are protected by copyright law.
 Many of these materials are also designed to prevent you from easily copying or manipulating them.
 In software, these copyright protections are generally referred to as Digital Rights Management (DRM) protections.
 “Cracking” the DRM on these materials and copying them falls into some legal grey areas.
-In American, the Digital Millennium Copyright Act (DMCA) criminalizes the circumvention of DRM protections.
+In America, the Digital Millennium Copyright Act (DMCA) criminalizes the circumvention of DRM protections.
 However, there are “fair use” exceptions to copyright and to the DMCA rules.
 Cracking DRM and/or using copyrighted material may be permitted if you are engaging in activities like parody, criticism, teaching, and transformative work.

 Copyright and fair-use are complicated.
 Typically, determining fair-use happens on a case by case basis.
 There are four principles guiding fair use and they need to be kept in balance.
 There is no easy set of rules to guide your actions and choices.
 If you want to practice remix and produce media that utilizes pre-existing source materials, it is critically important that you educate yourself about fair-use and intellectual property law within whichever countries you are working.

 For the United States here are some useful places to start:

 Important overview of the four factors of Fair Use and general Fair Use principles.
 Critical reading for anyone considering utilizing copyright protected materials.

 Important overview of copyright law in the United States.
 Critical reading for anyone considering utilizing copyright protected materials.

 Copyright FAQ (from Electronic Frontier Foundation)

 A helpful and easy to read document that will walk you through common questions about copyright.